hombreperro45/docs/docs/tech/netplay.md

 which we've actually read self_frame_count+1 frames of local input.

 Clients may come and go, and may start or stop playing even as they're connected.
-A client that is not playing is said to be ¿spectating¿: It receives all the same data but sends none.
+A client that is not playing is said to be 'spectatingn: It receives all the same data but sends none.
 A client may switch from spectating to playing by sending the appropriate request, at which point it is allotted a player number (see the SPECTATE, PLAY and MODE commands below).